kentcdodds/old-kentcdodds.com/content/blog/react-strict-mode/index.md

 the callbacks are only called once.
 This is because these are only there to help you during development and will not impact you in production.

-## Conclusion
+## Third Party Code

-Again, you should be rendering your app in `React.StrictMode` because it will warn you when a component is using a suboptimal method or API and it will help you catch things that can cause nasty bugs that can be hard to debug.
+Rendering your app in `React.StrictMode` will warn you when a component is using a suboptimal method or API and it will help you catch things that can cause bugs that can be hard to debug.
+But sometimes the code that's violating strict mode isn't your own code, but code in a library.

 So what do you do when you get a warning like this in a third-party component?
 I recommend seeing how easy it would be to
 [open a PR](http://makeapullrequest.com) to the project.
 If that doesn't work out, then you could just "vendor" (download and commit it) or "fork" that dependency and move on.

+## Conclusion

 Remember, **your code will continue to work** whether you're using strict mode and fixing the warnings or not.